lejennifer/angi/README.md

 # angi

-Assumes user is running macOS and has Minikube installed
+Assumes user is running macOS and has Minikube and python3 installed

 Create a virtual environment